bobbysciacchitano/react-from-scratch/README.md

 Hello 👋,

 So you've decided to learn React and came across this.
-This project is just a quick intro to React I threw together to help explian some simple concepts on how to _think and design in React_.
+This project is just a quick intro to React I threw together to help explain some simple concepts on how to _think and design in React_.

 ## 🚦 Before We Begin